ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 This version introduces the `subwallet_id` parameter, which allows you to create multiple wallets using the same public key (so you can have only one seed phrase and lots of wallets).
 And, as before, `V3R2` only adds the get-method for public key.

-Basically, `subwallet_id` is just a number which is added to the contract state when it is deployed.
+Basically, `subwallet_id` is just a number added to the contract state when it is deployed.
 And since the contract address in TON is a hash of its state and code, the wallet address will change with a different `subwallet_id`.

 This version is the most used right now.
 It covers most use-cases and remains clean and simple.